torvalds/linux/Documentation/admin-guide/bcache.rst

 ---------------------------

 Bcache has a bunch of config options and tunables.
-The defaults are intended to be reasonable for typical desktop and server workloads, but they're not what you want for getting the best possible numbers when benchmarking.
+The defaults are intended to be reasonable for typical desktop and server workloads, but they're yest what you want for getting the best possible numbers when benchmarking.

  - Backing device alignment